-Take a look at 10 of the best towns you need to visit on your trip to Colombia.
+Take a look at some of the best places in Colombia you should visit.

 How to get there: By boat from Necocli or Turbo – Around 2 hours | Sometimes it can be a little bumpy, be ready to ride like a Cowboy during the windy season. 🤣

 Sapzurro is an idyllic little place to spend some quiet time and totally chill out.
 It’s actually Capurgana twin sister and the last village in Colombia (before reaching Panama).

 Spend your days immersed in your favourite book (on the beach or in a hammock, of course) or enjoy a few drinks on the bay.
 If you’re looking for a little workout, you can go to La Miel in Panama (about 400 metres away) – There are looooooads of steps to climb!

 Also, to celebrate my first article on HandLugaggeOnly, I’m willing to give you a delicious secret.
 Once in Sapzurro, ask for Chila.
 You will LOVE her homemade ice cream it’s delicious.
 I mean, this alone makes it one of the best places in Colombia to visit.

 How to get there: Take a speedboat from Capurgana – 10 min

 With a strong wind and a vast beach, Cabo de la Vela is the perfect spot for kitesurfers and windsurfers.